 And remind your child that it’s okay to miss you.
 Let her know you miss her as well and look forward to picking her up from school each day.

-Discussing emotions—whether happy or difficult—places labels on feelings she may just be starting to grasp.
+Discussing emotions—whether happy or difficult—places labels on feelings she’s starting to grasp.

 As guilty as I felt when my kids were sad or cried when I left, I reminded myself that this is normal.

 We’re their parents, their world.
-A healthy attachment to her parents is usually the reason a child cries at drop off.
-Don’t feel like you didn’t do a good job because your child cries while others don’t seem to.
+A healthy attachment to her parents is usually the reason your child cries at school drop off.
+Don’t feel like you didn’t do a good job because she cries while others don’t seem to.
 Instead, revel in the strong parent child connection you’ve built.

-It does.
+It’ll get better.
 Both of you will find a rhythm to your mornings.
 She’ll learn to love and trust her caregivers.
-You’ll feel more confident about letting go, and it also gets better with age.
-My son has now welcomed kindergarten as well as summer camp and adjusted well to both.
+You’ll feel more confident about letting go, and separating also gets better with age.

 And listen to your gut.
 If nothing seems to work or your caregiver reported she cries the entire day, find solutions.
 Maybe that’s sitting in a few hours of the day to observe, or finding a facility or a new caregiver that better fits your child’s temperament.

 More than likely though, time makes these difficult days pass.
-I remind myself that every old routine we’ve grown accustomed to was once a new experience.
+I remind myself that we’ve grown accustomed to every old routine—from our jobs to our homes—that at one point had felt like a new experience.

 Morning drop offs can feel overwhelming, both for parents and kids, but we can take steps to ease the transition.